Lision/LSAnimator/README.md

 # LSAnimator

-Easy to read and write non-invasive multi-chain animation framework, inspired by JHChainableAnimations.
+Easy to read and write non-invasive multi-chain animation framework, it is inspired by JHChainableAnimations.

-When I started using the JHChainableAnimations chain animation framework, I felt like that is great.

-I think it uses the concept of DSL (Domain Specific Language), the official complex animation API (including UIView and CACoreAnimation) into their own DSL language.
-This makes it seem to be streamlined and efficient in dealing with animations, so I have kept all of its advantages as a single-chain animation as much as possible.
+I think JHChainableAnimations uses the concept of DSL (Domain Specific Language).
+It translation the official complex animation API (including UIView and CACoreAnimation) into their own DSL language.
+This make it seem to be streamlined and efficient in dealing with animations, so I have kept all of its advantages as a single-chain animation framework as much as possible.

-But its shortcomings as a single-chain animation framework is also obvious.
-JHChainableAnimations is more powerless when the animation interaction is a bit more complicated, and there are multiple animations that are independent of each other (there are precedence sequences that can be placed in an animation chain and some are independent).
+But it's shortcomings as a single-chain animation framework is also obvious.
+JHChainableAnimations is more powerless when the animation interaction is a bit more complicated.
+If there are multiple animations Which are independent of each other, JHChainableAnimations can not complete the task.

 The following comparison of single-chain animation and multi-chain animation differences: